statscol/tts-ai-public-figure/README.md

 ## Inference

-Use TTS built-in script for inference.
-It is recommended to use audio-denoising tools like NoiseReduce if the wav files seem to be noisy.
+Use TTS built-in script for inference or its API.
+For better results it is recommended to use audio-denoising tools like NoiseReduce if the wav files seem to be noisy.

 ```bash